MCZhi/Expert-Prior-RL/README.md

 pip install tensorflow-probability==0.10.1 cpprb seaborn==0.11.0
 ```

-3. Start Envision and run expert_recoding.py to demonstrate how to drive, and you need to specify the scenario to run.
+3. Start Envision and run expert_recoding.py to demonstrate how to drive (🠉 speed up, 🠋 slow down, 🠈 turn left, 🠊 turn right), and you need to specify the scenario to run.
 The available scenarios are left_turn and roundabout.
 ```shell
 scl run --envision expert_recording.py left_turn
 ```